kedlaya/same-class-number/README.md

 - `splitting_sequences.sage`: Sage subroutines for computing splitting sequences for finite extensions of function fields.
 - `weil_poly_utils.sage`: Sage subroutines for managing Weil polyonmials.
 This includes converting back and forth between Weil polynomials, point counts, Frobenius traces, and LMFDB labels for isogeny classes of abelian varieties; it also includes calling Sage's Weil polynomials iterator under specific conditions (e.g., with specified Frobenius traces).
 - `polys.xlsx`: Excel spreadsheet listing candidate Weil polynomials for purely geometric extensions of function fields over F_2, and indicating which of these correspond to cyclic covers (when known).
+- `HyperellipticCurvesData.txt`, `TrigonalCurvesWithAutomorphisms.txt`: data files from Dragutinović (see below).

 In the subdirectory "Part I":